 VBA's Currency type is fixed-point (scaled to 4 decimal places).
 Python's float isn't.
 For payroll, accounting, or anything involving cents, the translated code may be off by a rounding unit on edge cases.
 We flag this with a warning.
 Recommended: wrap money calculations in decimal.Decimal with quantize() before comparing or storing.
 If your macro processes payroll or reconciles accounts, review these lines by hand.

 Python primitives are pass-by-value.
-If your VBA sub modifies a ByRef Long or String and expects the change to persist in the caller, the Python version won't.
+If your VBA sub modifies a ByRef Long or ByRef String and expects the change to persist in the caller, the Python version won't.
 We warn on every case.
 Fix: refactor the sub to return the new value and assign it at the call site.
+(Object and array ByRef works correctly because Python passes references for those — only scalars need the rewrite.)

 On Error Resume Next + If Err.Number checks

 The "silent fail, then check Err.Number" idiom doesn't round-trip cleanly.
-In VBA, the bad line is silently skipped; in the generated Python, it'll raise unless you've explicitly wrapped it.
-We emit the try/except shell, but the semantics differ.
+In VBA, the bad line is silently skipped; in the generated Python, it'll either raise or hit our safety net.
+We emit a try/except shell, but the per-statement resumption semantics differ.
 Review these blocks before running on real data.

 Range.Value vs Range.Value2